semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem get jobs --all` command returns the list of all recent jobs of the current organization, both running and finished.

+### sem create -f

+You can use `sem create -f` to create a new job that will be running without being added to an existing Pipeline.
+This means that it will run much faster than the same Pipeline with that job.

+This can be very useful for checking things.

+When a job is created this way, it cannot be seen in the UI of Semaphore 2.0.

 ### sem attach